wenet-e2e/WenetSpeech/README.md

 ### High Label Data

-All of the data is from Youtube and Podcast, and we tag all the data with its source and domain.
-We classify the data into 10 groups according to its domain,speaking style, or scenarios.
+We classify the high label into 10 groups according to its domain, speaking style, and scenarios.

 | Domain      | Youtube | Podcast | Total  |
 |-------------|---------|---------|--------|